 The Research and Knowledge Exchange Contracts Team can assist you with agreements governing:

 Prior to beginning contract negotiations, the research project should be costed through Worktribe and approved by the Head of Department.

 One contracting party (normally the sponsor, or lead contractor in a subcontract or consortium) will produce the first draft.
 Some contracts, for example with industrial partners, may be heavily negotiated.

 Once the contents of the contract have been agreed by all parties, the contract must be signed by a University authorised signatory.
-This is normally the Head of Research Grants and Contracts for research contracts (not the Head of Department).
+This is normally the Head of Research Grants Operations for research contracts (not the Head of Department).
 Some agreements may also require the signatures of the investigator and any student.
-When signed on behalf of the University and the Sponsor, one fully executed copy should be returned to the Research Grants and Contracts Office.
+When signed on behalf of the University and the Sponsor, one fully executed copy should be returned to the Research Grants Operations team (firstname.lastname@example.org).
 It is advisable for the investigator to also keep a copy to refer to during the project.

 Sponsors often want to use their own standard contract as the basis for negotiations, but where possible we prefer to use one of our model contracts as appropriate to the type of research being undertaken.
 A number of model contracts are available to help with contract negotiations, including:

 In most cases, model agreements will require tailoring for the proposed purpose.
 Additionally, we can draft bespoke agreements for more unusual situations that are not listed above.